 Every Disney theme park in the world is packed with a combination of what used to be called E-ticket rides that almost every visitor heads towards at some point in their trip and less popular areas that are often more hidden away from the crowds.
 Rafiki's Planet Watch certainly falls into the latter category.

 To get to Rafiki's Planet Watch, you need to board the Wildlife Express Train, with regular departures from Harambe in Africa.
 Take a close look at the theming on the platform as you wait for your train or step aboard.
 Just like everything else in Harambe, you really feel as if you've stepped into an African village.
 You may not have time on the way out to Rafiki's Planet Watch, but when you return, it's worth taking some time to note all the little details, like the luggage lying around and the various signs on the platform.
-When you arrive, again take your time to wander towards the main building.
-As you head along the path, you'll find various signs scattered along the way, some explaining how seriously Disney takes conservation, while others give you details of what you can do to help nature in your own backyard.
-They all make a fascinating read and you'll probably learn some interesting facts along the way.

 The trains leave regularly, and just like the platform, you can imagine that it's probably just like the trains you’d find in Africa, complete with luggage on top of your train.
 Again, it’s worth taking a moment, perhaps when you arrive, to look back at the train and take in all the detail.